 See more trip photos here.

-In the morning, we finished the last bit of steep climbing up to the pass.
+We finished the last bit of steep climbing up to the pas in the mornings in the morning.
 So we were out of the Methow River drainage finally.
 Hurray!
 Having to go up on the way out from a trip felt like the crux of the climb!
 After a short photo break, we followed our steps back around Mount Hardy.

-At some point, my right crampon strap came undone on the southern slopes.
-So the gear had rolled down the snowfield.
+My right crampon came off on the south slopes at some point and rolled down the snow.
 I only realized it until halfway through crossing.
-But by then, it was my least concern.
-I couldn’t have been happier to be back on the Highway 20 side.
-Now we just needed to make our way down to the car.
+But by then, it wasn’t even a concern, as I couldn’t have been happier to be back on the Highway 20 side.
+Now we only needed to make our way down to the car.

 See more trip photos here.